"As each one has received a gift, use it to serve one another as good stewards of God’s varied grace."

 ADULT RELIGIOUS EDUCATION COMMITTEE This committee is designed to help organize various Adult Faith Education opportunities throughout the year; i.e. Bible Studies, topic discussions.
 Contact: Parish Office, 838-1520

-CCD VOLUNTEERS CCD (Confraternity of Christian Doctrine) is the parish’s vehicle to fulfill the God-given privilege and responsibility of educating parish children in the Catholic Faith.
+CATECHESIS OF THE GOOD SHEPHERD CGS (Catechesis of the Good Shepherd) is the parish’s vehicle to fulfill the God-given privilege and responsibility of educating parish children in the Catholic Faith.
 It helps to build our Christian community by sharing our Catholic community’s faith journey.
-It is the celebration of the parish’s Catholic life together through common prayer, service to others, social activities as well as liturgical celebrations.
+CGS is a Montessori-style program that encourages children to enter into a relationship with The Good Shepherd through the use of hands-on education.
+Our three atriums (classrooms) are located in the former school building attached to the church.
+CGS is available to kids ages 3 to grade six.
 Volunteers are needed to serve as teachers and assistants.
-Contact: Barb Johnson, Little Flower CCD Coordinator at (701) 340-4148, or the parish office, 838-1520.
+Contact: Nancy Magnuson: 701-509-4916 or .

 COUPLES FOR MARRIAGE PREPARATION WEEKEND Experienced married couples are needed to assist engaged couples preparing for marriage.
 There are four weekends a year in Minot and the couples help with hosting, hospitality, leading table discussions and, after preparation, some couples give talks during the weekend.
 Contact: Fr.
-Fred Harvey, 838-1520
+Kenneth Phillips, 838-1520

 YOUTH MINISTRY This ministry develops, promotes, and enhances the social and spiritual needs of the youth in our parish community.
 Activities include retreats, The Rock, social events, ministry projects and fellowship opportunities.
 The programs also encourage our youth to become more active in the parish community-at-large.
 Adult volunteers are needed for the success of this ministry.
 Contact: Deacon Tom Magnuson, Deacon Hans Gayzur